REAL ID: What US Travelers Need to Know

 Planning a domestic trip?
 Find out how travel insurance can cover lost or stolen baggage, sudden illness, trip cancellation, or other mishaps.

-Can I use a passport instead?
+Can I use a passport or other forms of ID instead?

 A passport is an acceptable alternative to REAL ID.
 For domestic travel you will need REAL ID or a passport, but not both.